Sorrow continues and there are no new words to guide us after the death of one of Ireland’s giants, Seamus Heaney

 As a young mother, she frequently took me “up home” on the bus from Antrim to the Hillhead and then we would walk the rest of the way along the back road to my grandparent’s house.
 I still remember being scared of what might be hiding in the shadows of sprawling rhododendron bushes and the beech and alder trees that hung over us, but of course, there was nothing to fear.

 As I grew older and The Troubles boiled, indeed there were other things to be afraid of on the road back to Antrim.
 Real things, as we wondered silently what lurked behind the questions asked by British soldiers when they stopped my father’s car on our way home.
 Dimming our lights for them.
 Answering obediently.
 Waiting for them to release us onto our roads.

 from: "The Toome Road"

-“One morning early I met armoured cars
+“One morning early I met armored cars

-In convoy, warbling along on powerful tyres,
+In convoy, warbling along on powerful tires,

 All camouflaged with broken alder branches,

 How long were they approaching down my roads

 But when I was a little girl, I was oblivious to all of this.
 I stayed at my grandparents' house in Broagh (Irish for riverbank, bruach), absorbing the rustic, rhythmic speech of the men cutting turf, digging potatoes or baling hay, and the lovely heartsome sighs of my granny as she carried buckets of water in from the pump in the yard and then made milky tea for the men coming in from the fields, men like Big Jim Evans.
 Forty-five years later, and I can still see her, wiping her elegant hands on a flowery apron, wearing a sunny yellow cardigan and a big indulgent smile for me.
 How she loved me.

 Read more: Seamus Heaney poem named as Ireland's favorite